How do you handle hidden issues?

 You can prevent a great deal of damage by learning to give events and issues the time and skill they require.
 If hidden issues don't come out they fester and produce levels of sadness and resentment that eventually destroy the relationship.
 When you learn to discuss deeper issues openly and with emphasis on validating each other, the issues that generated the greatest conflict can actually draw you closer together.

-Recommended Reading: Fighting For Your Marriage by Markman, Stanley, Blumberg
+Recommended Reading: Fighting for Your Marriage: A Deluxe Revised Edition of the Classic Best-seller for Enhancing Marriage and Preventing Divorce by Markman, Stanley, Blumberg